With its gorgeous scenery and rich history, it’s no wonder Italy has been a tourist magnet for centuries and has over 90 million tourists annually.

 Some well-known digital banks are:

 Financial service management platforms like wamo are another option you can use to open a business account. wamo is not a regular bank or a digital bank, but a business financial platform providing e-money services, all in a business account.

 The platform is specifically designed for small business owners to make every aspect of starting, running and growing a business as smooth as possible.
 With wamo, you can manage all your financial accounts in one place, move money between different currencies and seamlessly run your remote borderless business in Italy.

-Unlike traditional banks, wamo has a vast set of services at much lower fees and we enable you to open a business account with more ease and flexibility.
+Unlike traditional institutions, wamo has a vast set of services at much lower fees and we enable you to open a business account with more ease and flexibility.

 The registration process takes just 10 minutes and your application will be processed within 24 hours.